shellyligithub/High-Yield-Stock-Selector/README.md

 * [Contact](#contact)

 ## General info
 Investment is important in our life.
 Among many investing options, stock is the easiest choice due to its higher liquidity and versatility.
 High dividand yielding stocks are attractive due to income, relative stability, dividend reinvestment and special tax rate.
 This project will collect the dividend history of stocks from internet and analyze the well performed stocks with high dividend.
-User can special the growing criteria based on the past user defined years of stock historical data.
+User can specify the growing criteria based on the past user defined years of stock historical data.

 ## Screenshots
 ![First Popped Up Window]